Please read this entire page.

 - If denied, staff will provide information on why.

-- Staff will answer questions and offer information while you get to know our residents.
+- Staff answers questions and offers info while you get to know residents.

-- Go ahead and hold all compatible guineas pigs.
+- Plan to hold all compatible guineas pigs.
 Enjoy your time with them.

 - Do not hurry your decision.
 Allow up to 2 hours for your appointment.